khaleoghliFan/django/Todolist/readme.md

-This project is a To-Do List web application built using Django with a Perceptron-based priority system.
+This project is a To-Do List with AI web application built using Django with a Perceptron-based priority system.
 ### The main features include:
 - ask Management – Users can add, complete, and delete tasks.
 - Priority Calculation – Each task is assigned a priority based on urgency and importance using a Perceptron algorithm.